 Although no assurance can be given, the Company contemplates that growth will occur as the Company implements its business strategies.
 The Company expects the expansion of its business to place a significant strain on its limited managerial, operational, and financial resources.
 The Company will be required to expand its operational and financial systems significantly and to expand, train, and manage its work force in order to manage the expansion of its operations.
 The Company's failure to fully integrate new employees into its operations could have a material adverse effect on its business, prospects, financial condition, and results of operations.
-The Company's ability to attract and retain highly skilled personnel in connection with its growth is critical to its operations and expansion.
-The Company faces competition for these types of personnel from other mining companies and more established organizations, many of which have significantly larger operations and greater financial, marketing, human, and other resources than does the Company.
+The Company's ability to attract and retain highly skilled personnel in connection with its growth is critical to its operations, many of which have significantly larger operations and greater financial, marketing, human, and other resources than does the Company.
 The Company may not be successful in attracting and retaining qualified personnel on a timely basis, on competitive terms, or at all.
 If the Company is not successful in attracting and retaining these personnel, its business, prospects, financial condition, and results of operations will be materially adversely affected.